PSA: Do not use Mohist.

 There are countless alternative hybrid servers that attempt to run Bukkit plugins on top of Forge, but many suffer from similar incompatibilities as Mohist does.

-However, if you're running a 1.12.2 server, SpongeForge is a mature and well-engineered solution which allows running a rich ecosystem of SpongeAPI plugins alongside Forge mods.
+However, if you're running a 1.12.2 or 1.19+, SpongeForge is a mature and well-engineered solution which allows running a rich ecosystem of SpongeAPI plugins alongside Forge mods.
 SpongeAPI is designed to support the nuances of modded platforms, and in general Sponge plugins work seamlessly with Forge mods - for example, Nucleus includes almost every feature of EssentialsX and more, and is 100% compatible with mods.
 Many Bukkit plugins also have equivalent Sponge ports, and some (such as LuckPerms) even allow you to use your existing Bukkit data when you switch to Sponge.